TALKS

 Culinary Herbs

-Find out about how to grow and use some common – and more unusual – culinary herbs
+Find out about how to grow and use some common – and more unusual – culinary herbs in this richly illustrated talk.

 Feel and smell a range of herbs from basil to winter savory - and lots in between!